 Automated printing requirements on server:

 The automated printing (auto print etc) are executed by the local service 'Consignorserver', and this service needs the proper rights.
-Read more here: Server Printers and Document Printer mapping in Consignor
+Read more here: Printer setup in Consignor On-premises.

 Portal DNS Servers to be whitelisted